Kamilia Shehata

 Kamilia Shehata Zakher (كاميليا شحاته زاخر; born 22 July 1985) is a schoolteacher in Deir Mawas, Egypt, and wife of Tadros Samaan, the Coptic Priest of Saint Mark's Church in Mowas Cathedral in Minya.
 Her disappearance in July 2010 sparked protests and rumours of kidnapping and forced conversion to Islam.
-Her subsequent return to the Church inflamed sectarian tensions between Egypt's indigenous Arab Muslim majority and Coptic Christian minority.
+Her subsequent return to the Church inflamed sectarian tensions between Egypt's Muslim majority and the Christian minority.

 Background

 Shehata disappeared from her home in Deir Mawas on 18 July 2010 following a family dispute, according to a police report.
 According to some reports the dispute was over her desire to convert to Islam.
 Rumours of her forced conversion to Islam began circulating among Egypt's Copts after Shehata's husband and family initially claimed she had been kidnapped, a claim discounted by police.
 Ensuing Coptic protests in Cairo and in her home province of Minya demanded her return.